• Skip to primary navigation

 1. Voltage Divider Formula:

-It is used to set reference voltage (Vref) for comparator.
+It sets the reference voltage (Vref) for the comparator.

 Vref = Vin × VR1 / (R1 + VR1)